All Russian cities' time zones are specified relative to Moscow Time.

 - Chukotka Autonomous Okrug and Kamchatka Krai remained on GMT+12:00 (thus reinstating Kamchatka Time, MSK+9)

-- There were parts of the Magadan Time zone that remained on MSK+8.
+- Between 2014 and 2016 there were parts of the Magadan time zone that remained on MSK+8.
 They were given a new time zone name, Srednekolymsk Time, GMT+11.
+After 2016, the MSK+8 time zone was again named Magadan (MAGT).